 As described above, the household of any participant with a positive nose and throat swab for virus during the study (either from a study sample or from a test result linked to study data from national databases) would also be approached for consent for a blood draw as quickly as possible after the first positive test in the household and then at subsequent monthly visits to the end of their participation.
-The individual would be telephoned in order to expedite blood sampling and this would be followed up with a letter.
+For participants recruited under protocol 6.0 and later, consent for blood draws after testing positive on a nose and throat swab within the study will be sought at enrolment, to avoid needing to reconsent individuals.
+In other cases, individuals would be telephoned in order to expedite blood sampling and this would be followed up with a letter.
 Participants will be informed about this in the Participant Information Sheet.